 First you will visit the concentration camp and then the bus will take you to the entrance to the Salt Mines, where you can take a guided tour inside.

-The total duration of this excursion can take up to 12 hours, so don't plan to do anything else that day.
-However, the rest of your trip you will have free time to organize your day in Krakow at your leisure.
+The total duration of this excursion is about 11 hours, so don't plan to do anything else that day.
+Of course, the rest of your trip you will have free time to organize your day in Krakow at your leisure.